 Adults With Substance Abuse/Addiction

 Yoga, along with many other more modern and contemporary options, has been suggested as a therapeutic option for adults suffering from substance abuse and addiction.
 A recent trial researched the effect that practicing Yoga had on the mood and well being of seventy five Chinese females who were in treatment for heroin addiction and withdrawal.
 The women were asked to undergo a six month long program of Yoga that resulted in a significant positive change in the overall mood and quality of life of the participants.

 As you can see, a number of different studies have indicated a real, scientific advantage from Yoga.
 This is in addition to the more general positive feeling that exercise and meditation can give us.

 The combinations of mental and physical exertion that exist in Yoga mean that this lifestyle choice can be taken up by absolutely anybody, from a child to an elderly person.
 It is this incredible versatility that has resulted in the ever-expanding popularity of Yoga, a practice that has stood the test of time and is only becoming stronger with age.
-If you haven’t done so already, give it a try!
+If you are low in energy or in poor health, due to Candida or any other reason, give it a try!